mwesterham/tank-game/README.md

 # Tank Game

-This is a prototype built with processing, game was moved to Unity!
+This is a prototype built with processing 3, game was moved to Unity!

 A fun little game I am working on.
 Includes basic AI and an upgradable tank.
 Levels get harder as you get farther into the game.
 Included a levelcreator class but must be put into it's own folder to be used.
 Includes a randomized level feature with modifiable amount of enemies/walls.

 • Bullet.pde: Bullet class, instances are stored in a linkedlist in the BulletController.pde script

 • BulletController.pde: Handles the bullet collisions

 • Button.pde: Button class used in the UI.pde script

 • EnemyAI.pde: Defines enemy AI

 • EnemyTank.pde: Enemy tank class, used in the TankController.pde script for multiple tanks

 • PlayerTank.pde: Player tank class

 • TankController.pde: Handles enemy placement, rendering, and shot cooldowns

 • TankGame.pde: Main loop to run the game

 • TankLevelCreator.pde: Level creator to aide in level creation (seperate from main game).
 Also note: very basic, must copy-paste the code printed in the terminal to the World.pde file

 • UI.pde: UI class that controls the entire user interface and can start the actual game.

 • World.pde: Contains definitions for each level, including wall placements, enemy types, and enemy placements.
 Note: I do not recommend writing level definitions by hand, use the TankLevelCreator.pde script to draw the levels and then copy-paste the code here.

 <p float="left">
   <img src="images/TankGame_UI.png" width = 400>